 I wrote the content for a talk I was due to give at Airfield Festival of Food in Dundrum, Dublin 14 but the venue for my talk didn’t lend itself to listing off a string practical tips so I changed the topic to a more general look at the benefits of sustainable living.
-Not being one to waste (zero waste joke!) information I’ve turned the content for my Food Waste talk into this post.
+Not being one to waste (zero waste joke!) information I’ve turned the content for my Food Waste talk into this article.
 Enjoy!

-I had intended to look at all aspects of sustainable ethical groceries in this post but there would just be too much to go through so I’m limiting this section on grocery shopping to packaging only.
+I had intended to look at all aspects of sustainable ethical groceries in this article but there would just be too much to go through so I’m limiting this section on grocery shopping to packaging only.
 I’ll look at other aspects of grocery shopping in the next issue.

 You may have heard the term Zero Waste in the media.
 In a nutshell it describes a way of living that’s all about avoiding waste, whether that’s physical waste in your bin, or energy or food waste.
 Why?
 Because recycling isn’t a planet positive activity and although better than landfill or incineration it contributes to climate change, therefore we should avoid it wherever possible.

 Zero Waste food shopping is possible to achieve in some parts of Ireland, especially if you’re flexible with what you eat.
-My family is not flexible about what they eat (see previous post) and so a low waste food shop is the best I can achieve.
+My family is not flexible about what they eat (see previous article) and so a low waste food shop is the best I can achieve.
 Here are my guidelines for low-waste food shopping in Ireland.

 - Cook as much as you can from scratch.
 Not only does this help to reduce packaging and cost less, you know exactly what you’re eating.